Bankruptcy Does Not Mean You Lose Everything - What Happens When You File For Bankruptcy?

 The Bankruptcy process exists not only to help you eliminate and restructure debt, but to help you avoid getting back in trouble with debt.
 That's why it's required that all filers for bankruptcy complete credit counseling and debtor education courses when filing for bankruptcy.

-The credit counseling course is required before filing for bankruptcy and the debtor education course should be completed by the 341 Meeting, which is when you go before the trustee overseeing your bankruptcy case.
+The credit counseling course is required before filing for bankruptcy and the debtor education course should be completed by the time you have your 341 Meeting.
+The 341 Meeting, also known as the Meeting of the Creditors is a hearing before the trustee overseeing your bankruptcy case.
+If you have a bankruptcy lawyer, they will be able to recommend a credit counseling agency.

 Representation You Can Rely On